nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - Existing values will be updated to the input values.

 Examples:
-- `edit 1 -name Elon Musk` Updates the name of the student at index 1 (1-indexed) to 'Elon Musk'.
+- `edit 1 -n Elon Musk` Updates the name of the student at index 1 (1-indexed) to 'Elon Musk'.
 - `edit 1 -ln 4 -s 29.5` Updates the lab 4 result of the student at index 1 (1-indexed) to 29.5.

 ### <a name="delete-student"></a>3.3 Delete Student: `delete`